-This new edition published alongside the Royal Court Theatre production in January 2016.
+This edition of Yen was published alongside the Royal Court Theatre production in January 2016.

-Read more: 'Anna Jordan on generation porn and a dog called Taliban' published in The Guardian, 25 January 2016
+Extra Content: 'Anna Jordan on generation porn and a dog called Taliban' published in The Guardian, 25 January 2016.

 ‘I’m Bobbie.
 As in Bobbie Dazzler, my nan says, although I don’t know who that is.
 And this is my brother Hench.
 He’s got a face for radio.’

 'To say that Yen is absorbing would be an understatement... what's most remarkable about Anna Jordan's writing is the taut mixture of incipient violence and utter, heart-wrenching tenderness'Exeunt Magazine